slackapi/deno-slack-sdk/docs/functions.md

 - `inputs`: an object containing the input parameters you defined as part of your Function Definition.
 In the example above, the `name` input parameter is available on the `inputs` property of our function handler context.
+- `client`: An API client ready for use in your function.
+An instance of the `deno-slack-api` library.
 - `token`: your application's access token.
 - `team_id`: the encoded team (a.k.a.
 Slack workspace) ID, i.e. T12345.
 - `event`: an object containing the full incoming event details.